edreyer/modulith/Readme.md

 highlight as their influence played a much larger role.

 * [Get Your Hands Dirty on Clean Architecture](https://reflectoring.io/book/) -
-  Each Bounded Context in a microlith application closely follows the packing structured and architectural constraints outlined in this book.
+  Each Bounded Context in a modulith application closely follows the packing structured and architectural constraints outlined in this book.
 * [Domain Modeling Made Functional](https://fsharpforfunandprofit.com/books/) -
   Although this book targets F#, the concepts apply to many other modern languages, including Kotlin.